We are delighted that Forces Financial, Abacus and Forces Insurance have merged to create a single new brand: Forces Mutual.

 Forces Mutual has been created by its owners Police Mutual Group by combining three existing businesses with an enviable heritage in serving the military.
 Forces Financial can trace its origins back to NAAFI Financial Services in the mid 1950’s and Abacus was formed in 1988.
 This new brand boasts

-As part of the Forces Mutual 'Improving Lives' vision and in order to realise it’s ambition of being seen as the financial ally to the Military, Forces Mutual will continue to operate its Forces Discount and Forces Travel offerings.
-It will continue to keep up to date with new needs, responding to feedback from its members and customers as it did when it launched Service Funds in June 2015.
+As part of the Forces Mutual 'Improving Lives' vision and in order to realise it's ambition of being seen as the financial ally to the Military, Forces Mutual will continue to keep up to date with new needs, responding to feedback from its customers as it did when it launched Service Funds in June 2015.
 All of this sits alongside its core offers of Kit and Personal Possessions, Life and Critical Illness and Home and Contents Insurance.

 Forces Mutual shares a common purpose with Police Mutual Group: "We exist to improve the lives of those that lay their lives on the line and those who support them."

 'Improving the lives' of customers is a simple thing to say, but something many companies rarely manage to do.
 As a Mutual, and as a not for profit organisation, we arguably have a greater responsibility to our customers, we understand that we cannot afford not to fulfil this purpose.
 As a company we hope to become your financial ally by understanding the needs of the Armed Forces and their families throughout the various stages of your lives.
 Here are some examples of why we think we can live up to this purpose:

 We offer the widest range of financial service products to members of the Armed Forces and their families.
 This means we can take care of our customers throughout their Military careers, whether they're looking to buy a first home, take out insurance, save some money, book a holiday, afford private healthcare and so on.